Temperature induced optical scatter changes in titania-germania coatings: Experimental setup

 \section{Experimental setup}

-The air annealing scatterometer used to study optical coatings has been extensively discussed elsewhere \cite{rezac2023}.
 An overview of the setup is shown in Figure \ref{fig:setup}.
 Briefly, it consists of a superluminescent diode (SLD) at 1041\,nm which is used to probe the optical coatings \cite{elenna2021}.
 10$\%$ of the power is picked-off for power monitoring ($\mathrm{P_{mon}}$).
 The reflected beam has a shallow 8$\degree$ angle with respect to the incident beam.
 This reflected light is continuously recorded throughout all stages of heat treatment using a high resolution Apogee camera ($4096 \times 4096$ pixels).
 In front of the camera, a narrow-band filter is installed to pass the SLD light and block thermal radiation from the oven.
 Inside the oven, the sample is mounted on a fused silica beaker and is surrounded with a radiation box and shield to minimize thermal radiation in the field of view of the optic.
 This is illustrated in Figure \ref{fig:setup}(b).
 Prior to installation, the optic is visually inspected for damage and cleaned with First Contact, a polymer based solution to remove any residual particulates.
+The air annealing scatterometer has been discussed in more detail elsewhere \cite{rezac2023}.

 During operation, LabView software is used to control the experiment and for data acquisition.
 Each data cycle consists of the following steps - (a) Turn on the laser. (b) Record the process variables (temperature, time, power monitors, heater power, temperature setpoint). (c) Take a bright image (eg: 5\,s exposure time). (d) Transfer the image to storage folder. (e) Turn off the laser. (f) Record dark image for same exposure time. (g) Transfer dark image. (h) Repeat cycle.
 A custom Matlab script is used for analysis and details of the analysis is discussed in the following section \cite{rezac2023}.